 About the Guide

-This document will concentrate on two top BPMs platforms we reviewed: Pipefy and ProcessMaker.
+This document will concentrate on two top BPMs platforms we reviewed: Decisions and ProcessMaker.
 We conducted thorough reviews of both platforms that highlighted how each handled the following: process design flows and optimization, business rules, process variation, visualizations, and the ability to rapidly develop and deploy solutions.
 Both are used by many of the world’s largest organizations to automate core business processes to achieve the highest levels of efficiency.
-Both platforms have their fair share of pros and cons, but a quality BPMs empowers technical and non-technical users with an intuitive interface to design and interact with workflows, easily integrate with third party systems, develop custom functionality with low-code, have easy access to support and training, and offer robust process management and optimization tools.
-We hope this comparison guide helps you identify the best platform for solving your business challenges.

 ProcessMaker Pros & Cons